 How long does it take to be issued a crewmember visa?

 If you provided all the required documents and passed the interview well, the processing time is quite fast.
-It will take three days to two weeks to receive the decision of the US embassy.
+It will take three days to two weeks to receive the decision from the US embassy.

 If the embassy denied your US D visa application, they would send you a letter telling you why.
 You will understand the reasons, such as incomplete documents or mistakes.
 You can then reapply for the visa and improve the errors so you can obtain it the next time.